m3c-ode/LeaveManagementApp/README.md

 4. Run the application locally or deploy it to a hosting platform.

 For detailed instructions on setting up and running the application, please refer to the documentation provided in the repository.

+Alternatively, you can test the application on the deployment link hosted on Azure below (in progress).

+## Deployment

+The Employee Leave Manager application has been successfully deployed using the following methods:

+- IIS (Internet Information Services): The application has been published and hosted on a local IIS server for testing purposes.
+- SQL Server: The application is integrated with a SQL Server database to store and manage data related to employees, leave types, and leave requests.
+- Microsoft Azure: The application has been deployed to Microsoft Azure cloud platform and can be accessed using the following address: [https://leavemanagementweb20230616123130.azurewebsites.net](https://leavemanagementweb20230616123130.azurewebsites.net)

 ## Contact